d-bl/GroundForge/docs/help/Reversed-engineering-of-patterns.md

 ![](images/recognize.png)

-* left: the desired pattern (pattern 3086 of "Gründe mit System" by Uta Ulrich, stretched by Kitty Zuidgeest, 4F in mrs [Whiting index](Whiting-Index))
+* left: the desired pattern (pattern 3086 of "Gründe mit System" by Uta Ulrich, 4F in mrs [Whiting index](Whiting-Index))
 * 2nd: simplified something-pin-something to plain stitches
 * 3rd: snapping stitches to grid positions
 * 4th: a partially squeezed version also snapping to grid positions